magento/merchdocs/src/payment/amazon-pay-seller-central.md

    {:.bs-callout-info}
    Your keys are confidential and should not be shared.

-1. Use these keys to complete your setup inside of the Magento Admin Portal.
+1. Use these keys to complete your setup inside of the Magento Admin.